 There are several types of worldwide travel insurance that may suit your needs.

-- Get a quote — This covers just one trip up to a set length of time, e.g. between 30 and 60 days.
+- Single trip travel insurance — This covers just one trip up to a set length of time, e.g. between 30 and 60 days.

-- Extended Trip — Suitable when you’re planning a longer trip away, such as a gap year.
+- Extended trip travel insurance — Suitable when you’re planning a longer trip away, such as a gap year.

 Whatever worldwide travel insurance policy you choose, make sure:

 - You’re happy with the medical cover provided.